 - The faculty member may choose to discuss the incident and/or the process to be followed with the appropriate school dean. - The faculty member discusses the incident with the student. - Responsive options: - After discussing the incident with the student, if the faculty member determines that it is more likely than not that an honesty policy has been violated, the faculty member may decide the penalty, which should be consistent with the course syllabus specifications.
-Penalties may include, but are not limited to: failure of the examination, assignment or course. - The faculty member will submit the student's name, a written description of the violation and the penalty to the academic affairs coordinatorand to the student.
-In addition, the evidence to support the finding of academic dishonesty will be sent to the academic affairs coordinatorand student. - If the student is not enrolled in the class in which the alleged violation occurred (e.g., the student provided a paper from a previous term or took a test for another student), the academic affairs coordinator, upon receiving the report from the faculty member, will meet with the student to discuss the incident and decide on the penalty.
+Penalties may include but are not limited to: failure of the examination, assignment or course. - The faculty member will submit the student's name, a written description of the violation

+- with supporting evidence, and the penalty to the appropriate school dean and to the student. - If the student is not enrolled in the class in which the alleged violation occurred (e.g., the student provided a paper from a previous term or took a test for another student), the appropriate school dean, once notified, will meet with the student to discuss the incident and decide on the penalty.